Giantpizzahead/judgelite/README.md

 JudgeLite is designed to be used for competitive programming problems, although anything requiring automatic testing of source code will work.

+There is an **API Reference page** on JudgeLite, where all the allowed API calls are showcased with examples.
+You can use the reference as an example on how to use the API.

-A more detailed, easier to understand Wiki page explaining how to use the submission API will be created later.
+A more detailed Wiki page explaining the subtleties of the submission API will be created later.
 For now, here is a quick summary:

 To submit code, send a **POST** request to **/api/submit** with the content type **multipart/form-data**.
 Include the following fields: